jannepaakkari/Digit-recognition-local-model/README.md

 # App

 Pull/clone app with git or simply just download it.
-Set secret key (random numbers: https://docs.djangoproject.com/en/3.2/ref/settings/#std:setting-SECRET_KEY) in ai_numbers_project/settings.py.
+Set secret key (random string: https://docs.djangoproject.com/en/3.2/ref/settings/#std:setting-SECRET_KEY) in ai_numbers_project/settings.py.
 Note that this project tries to import secret_key from ai_numbers/environment.py but that file is not included in git so either delete import or make your own environment file which includes the secret key (secret_key="insert_your_secret_key").

 ## Installation of requirements (inside of virtual environment and from project root)